Schneiderei/RGBPlusPlus-design/docs/lockscript-design-prd-en.md

       args: btc_utxo#1
 ```

-In the above example, for transactions initiated within the [`start_block, end_block`] interval, anyone can executes a fair launch on BTC L1, ensuring that everyone has equal chance of token distribution.
+In the above example, for transactions initiated within the [`start_block, end_block`] interval, anyone can execute a fair launch on BTC L1, ensuring that everyone has equal chance of token distribution.

 ## **Leap to L1 Following L2 Issuance**